 What do you all think?
-Are you interested in other genres of music?
-What would you like to hear next time?
-Perhaps more of the same artist?
-Leave your thoughts in the comments below.
-As always, dont forget to like and share this post~
+Should I make more of these little gifs?
+What would you like to see animated?
+Maybe I could make some NFTs, haha.
+Leave your thoughts in the comments below and don't forget to like and share this post!

 Until next time,

 Since I work in Japan, naturally I come into contact with other English teachers and since I'm also working as such, I'm pretty familiar to what's popular among the students and have some awareness of contemporary pop culture.
 I received a commission to create English language lesson materials utilizing characters from the popular anime/manga series Demon Slayer(鬼滅の刃).
 It was a fun gig that got to explore the children's favorite characters in a school related fan-fiction context.
 The theme of this particular series is "Yearly School Events and Activities", all of which are universally recurring in Japanese public schools today.